Patriotic Clothespin Wreath | How to Paint Clothespins

 Step 4 Spray Paint Wire Wreath Form

-Spray paint wire wreath form.
+Spray paint the wire wreath form.
 I chose white spray paint.
-Three light coats were used on both sides of the wire frame.
-Allow paint to dry.
+I used three light coats on both sides of the wire frame.
+Allow the paint to dry.

 Step 5 Clip Painted Clothespins on Wire Wreath Frame

-In this photo you can see how I chose to clip the clothespins onto the wire form.
-This gives them a good shape on the wreath.
+In this photo, I clipped the clothespins onto the wire form, which gives them a good shape on the wreath.

 I worked hard to get the red and white stripes to add up to 13.